Zebrzydowa railway station

-Zebrzydowa (Siegersdorf) is a railway station on the in the village of Zebrzydowa, Bolesławiec County, within the Lower Silesian Voivodeship in south-western Poland.
+Zebrzydowa (Siegersdorf) is a railway station in the village of Zebrzydowa, Bolesławiec County, within the Lower Silesian Voivodeship in south-western Poland.

 History

 The station opened on 1 September 1846 as Siegersdorf part of the Miłkowice–Jasień railway.
-After World War II, the area past the Lusatian Neisse and Oder rivers came under Polish administration.
+After World War II, the area came under Polish administration.
 As a result, the station was taken over by Polish State Railways and was renamed to Zabłocie, and later to its modern name Zebrzydowa in 1947.

 In 2008 the station was rebuilt part of the E30 main line modernisations.
 Prior to the reconstruction the station had four platforms (two platforms and one island platform).

 Train services

 The station is served by the following service(s):